Free Website Content - How do you get ideas for blog posts

 agree with write about it.
 Add your thoughts, and editorialize

 the content.
-This does not mean you should just repost Google
+This does not mean you should just repost

-but in the commentary that you provide.
-Tie news items to
+news aggregation, but in the commentary that you provide.

-specific events, conditions, or the impact of specific news
+Tie news items to specific events, conditions, or the

-on the industry.
-Adding a view point or reference to a news
+impact of specific news on the industry.
+Adding a view

-article adds genuine value.
+point or reference to a news article adds genuine value.

 2. Web Logs

-Look at your websites "long tail", and examine your web
+Look at your websites "long tail", and examine your

-write in-depth information about those subjects.
-This is
+and write in-depth information about those subjects.

-content of interest to your readers, but you will attract
+that you provide content of interest to your readers,

-additional web traffic.
+but you will attract additional web traffic.

 3. Collate

-Many bloggers have established themselves as "experts" by
+Many bloggers have established themselves as "experts"

-that relates to a specific field.
-Use the blog or feed to
+of information that relates to a specific field.
+Use

-in an unbiased way within a specific industry.
+new products or services in an unbiased way within a

 4. Search

-Most people assume that there is information on every subject
+Most people assume that there is information on every

-it an opportunity.
-Continue developing content.
-Chances
+content, consider it an opportunity.
+Continue developing

-that find inaccessible.
+feed for information that find inaccessible.

 5. Untouchable Content

-Consider tackling all of the content that many other publishers
+Consider tackling all of the content that many other

-find difficult or uncomfortable.
-Controversial or content
+publishers find difficult or uncomfortable.
+Controversial

-at challenging content as an opportunity.
+overlooked, look at challenging content as an opportunity.

 6. Monitor Authority Blogs

 Watch authority blogs for developing industry news.
-Comment

-or disagree with.
-This may attract the attention of an authority
+either agree or disagree with.
+This may attract the

-blog and could result in a link to your commentary.
-Be sure
+attention of an authority blog and could result in a

-to credit the source of any blog posts that you comment
+of any blog posts that you comment on or quote.

 7. Advice

 If you are an expert?
-Consider developing an advice column.
+Consider developing an advice

-to direct your content.
+allows your readers to direct your content.

 8. Conversations

-Many bloggers and publishers discover topic ideas from conversations.
+Many bloggers and publishers discover topic ideas from

-Create dialogue with both individuals familiar and unfamiliar
+conversations.
+Create dialogue with both individuals

-with your blog topic, the questions that come up could be
+familiar and unfamiliar with your blog topic, the questions

-good fodder for posts.
+that come up could be good fodder for posts.

 9. Forums/ Newsgroups / Usenet